r-hub/blog/content/post/2020-03-03-packageRank/index.md

 8 2019-10-22 08:01:46 3766511 cholera   0.5.0      RU  15119
 ```

 These eight entries record the download of eight _different_ versions of [`cholera`](https://cran.r-project.org/package=cholera).
-A little digging with `packageRank::packageHistory()` reveals that eight observed versions represent all the versions available on that day:
+A little digging with `packageRank::packageHistory()` reveals that the eight observed versions represent _all_ the versions available on that day:

 ```r